InnerSourceCommons/InnerSourcePatterns/introducing-metrics-in-innersource.md

 Bring specific discussions on the metrics to be used avoiding per developer granularity or at least anonymizing that info.

+Produce a characterization of metrics as this might be helpful for others to understand and follow.

+* Nearly always InnerSource is not a goal in-and-of itself but a proposal of how to improve some larger problem that the company is having.
+One class of metrics is around that larger goal (e.g. quality, interrupt-driven work, duplicated code, etc.) and how it is going for the company.
+* Another class of metrics is around how much InnerSourcing is happening.
+A raw definition of InnerSource based on code submission to a repository not owned by the submitter's team could be measurable in a few ways.
+* A third class of metrics are KPIs that we believe will improve the raw amount of InnerSourcing happening (e.g. mean-time-to-review, automated test run on PR, etc.).

+Note: any proposed metric are just examples and not the ones that should be using.
+Depending on the selection of business goals to track, those will match with specific set of metrics.

 # Resulting Context